alexb7711/sa-pap/docs/milp-approach.md

 \end{algorithm}

 # Optimization Problem
 This sections discusses and formulates the objective functions as well as the MILP constraints.
 The objective functions are required to allow one to compare candidate solutions against one another.
-The constraints ensure that candiate solutions are in the feasible region.
+The constraints ensure that candidate solutions are in the feasible region.

 ## Objective Function
 Let $J$ represent the objective function.
 The objective function has three main considerations: